 That is why it’s important to know how to identify whether a surveys websites or market research company is legitimate or not.
-Here are 8 things that legitimate survey companies will not do:

 Stay cautious of paid survey websites that demand you to pay membership fee to join as a survey respondent.
 Legitimate survey companies are all free to join and they shall pay you for doing surveys instead of you paying them.

 Credible survey websites or companies will not guarantee you a high earning of hundred dollars in just a few minutes.
 Doing paid surveys requires you to put in effort and it will take time for you to earn a desirable amount.
 So think twice when you see any offers that guarantee you instant money.

 It’s good to take note that some testimonials about a website might be crafted with the sole intention of attracting visitors.
 These testimonials often show people that it is possible to earn a large sum of money in a few minutes.
 Since doing paid surveys is a convenient way to earn money, many people may fall into it.
 When you see these types of feedback, be wary because doing surveys may give you extra cash but remember it’s not an instant money-maker.
 You need time, patience and commitment for survey earnings.